asaelmg/starter-hugo-academic/content/home/index.md

-type = "widget_page"
+---
+# Homepage
+type: widget_page

-headless = true  # Homepage is headless, other widget pages are not.
+# Homepage is headless, other widget pages are not.
+headless: true
+---